ddterm/gnome-shell-extension-ddterm/README.md

 support.
 To build without them, run `make` with `WITH_GTK4=no`:
 `make WITH_GTK4=no develop` or `make WITH_GTK4=no install`.

+Or, if you have `docker` installed instead, you can run:

+    $ ./do-in-docker.sh make

+This will generate all necessary files, using CI image, and then `make install`/`make develop` won't need any dependencies.

 #### `make install`

 `git clone` the repository into arbitrary location, and run `make install`: